MicrosoftDocs/cpp-docs.tr-tr/docs/atl/reference/atl-path-functions.md

 ### <a name="remarks"></a>Açıklamalar

-Bkz: [PathStripToRoot](/windows/desktop/api/shlwapi/nf-shlwapi-pathstriptoroota) Ayrıntılar için.
+Ayrıntılar için bkz.
+[PathStripToRoot](/windows/win32/api/shlwapi/nf-shlwapi-pathstriptorootw) .

-## <a name="unquotespaces"></a> ATLPath::UnquoteSpaces
+## <a name="unquotespaces"></a>ATLPath:: UnquoteSpaces

-Bu işlev için aşırı yüklenmiş bir sarmalayıcıdır, [PathUnquoteSpaces](/windows/desktop/api/shlwapi/nf-shlwapi-pathunquotespacesa).
+Bu işlev, [PathUnquoteSpaces](/windows/win32/api/shlwapi/nf-shlwapi-pathunquotespacesw)için aşırı yüklenmiş bir sarmalayıcıdır.

 ### <a name="syntax"></a>Sözdizimi